 The WHO Global Network of Age-friendly Cities and Communities (“the Network”) was established in 2010 to connect cities and communities worldwide with the common vision of making their communities more age-friendly.
 The Network provides a global platform for information exchange, experience sharing, and mutual learning.

-As at January 2018, the Network includes 533 cities and communities from 37 countries, covering over 158 million people worldwide.
+As of January 2019, the Network includes 705 cities and communities from 39 countries, covering over 210 million people worldwide.
 New York City, USA was the first city to join the Network in July 2010.
-For Hong Kong, 12 districts, namely Central and Western, Islands, Kwai Tsing, Kwun Tong, North, Sai Kung, Sha Tin, Southern, Tai Po, Tsuen Wan, Wan Chai and Yau Tsim Mong, have also joined the Network.
+For Hong Kong, 17 districts, namely Central and Western, Eastern, Islands, Kwai Tsing, Kwun Tong, North, Sai Kung, Sha Tin, Sham Shui Po, Southern, Tai Po, Tsuen Wan, Tuen Mun, Wan Chai, Wong Tai Sin, Yau Tsim Mong and Yuen Long, have also joined the Network.

 To view all members of the Network, please click here